nwillc/genfuncs/README.md

 func GroupBy[T any, K comparable](slice container.GSlice[T], keyFor maps.KeyFor[T, K]) (result container.GMap[K, container.GSlice[T]])
 ```

-GroupBy groups elements of the slice by the key returned by the given keySelector function applied to each element and returns a map where each group key is associated with a slice of corresponding elements\.
+GroupBy groups elements of the slice by the key returned by the given keySelector function applied to each element and returns a map where each group key is associated with a slice of corresponding elements.

 <details><summary>Example</summary>
 <p>